 Everyone already knows to groom after their shower – to organize their hair and apply some sunscreen to the face, etc. But what many people still don’t realize is that that moment they first wake up is a prime hydration opportunity.

-This little grooming trick will help to create congruence: it will take years off of your appearance so that you can look how you feel.
+This little grooming trick will help to create congruence: it can take years off of your appearance so that you can look how you feel.

 Basically, our adrenal glands run the show.
 Hormones are what our bodies use to communicate between vital organs and processes – and adrenals are what regulate those hormones.

 I invite you to monitor your stimulants.
 Stimulants can tax your body’s adrenals.
-Three of the most common stimulants are stress, sugar and caffeine so, in particular, keep a closer eye today on your stress levels and your caffeine and sugar intake.
+Three of the most common stimulants are stress, sugar and caffeine, so, in particular, keep a close eye today on your stress levels and your caffeine and sugar intake.

 If you were to reduce these daily stimulants by even just 10%, the overall positive impact on your health, over time, could be exponential.
 Healthier adrenals are a key part of becoming more physically fit.

-Core Concept: the more you touch your face, the more you often you will get sick.
-Germs love to enter your body via the moist entry points of your head: your eyes, ears, mouth and – especially – your nose.
+Core Concept: The more you touch your face, the more often you will get sick.
+Germs love to enter your body via the moist entry points of your head: your eyes, ears, mouth, and – especially – your nose.

-No strategy for taking your health to the next level would be complete without addressing how to stop getting colds and flus.
+No strategy for taking your health to the next level would be complete without addressing how to stop getting colds and flu.

 Many modern citizens are now in the habit of getting a cold or flu at least once a year.
 We’ve come to think of this as normal and expected.

-In fact, you do not have to get colds and flus, and certainly not as often as once a year.
+In fact, you do not have to get colds and flu, and certainly not as often as once a year.

 The nutritional and exercise improvements that you’re making will likely bolster your immune system so that you are less susceptible to germs and viruses.
-However, one of the easiest ways to prevent catching colds and flus is to simply train yourself to stop touching your face.why you should train yourself to stop touching your faceClick To Tweet
+However, one of the easiest ways to prevent catching colds and flu is to simply train yourself to stop touching your face.

 Germs and viruses find easy access into your body via the openings on your face – your eyes, nose, ear, and mouth.

-Core Concept: improved self-care requires time from your schedule.
-As crazy-busy as your own life might sometimes feel, the truth is that there is almost always enough time in each week to do everything you want to do.
+Core Concept: Improved self-care requires time from your schedule.
+As crazy-busy as your own life might sometimes feel, the truth is that there is almost always enough time each week to do everything you want to do.
 A bit of good planning makes all the difference.

 6. See Sugar Differently

-Action Step: increase your daily awareness about the amount of carbs – both simple and complex – that you typically consume.
-Experiment with replacing some of the carbohydrates in your typical day with healthy fats, instead, to see if it improves how you feel and the appearance of your skin.
+Action Step: Increase your daily awareness about the number of carbs – both simple and complex – that you typically consume.
+Experiment with replacing some of the carbohydrates in your typical day with healthy fats instead to see if it improves how you feel and the appearance of your skin.

 Lowering simple carbs while simultaneously upping healthy fats can be among the most impactful new habits helping you become more physically fit quickly.
-Ask your medical doctor, nutritionist and/or naturopath about this.
+Ask your medical doctor, nutritionist, or naturopath about this.

 7. Do Menu Mapping to Become More Physically Fit

-Core Concept: having already done your calorie research and having experimented with decreasing your sugar intake, it will now be astoundingly helpful for you to create a “typical day’s menu” that includes hydration, snacks and meals in their ideal sequence.
+Core Concept: having already done your calorie research and having experimented with decreasing your sugar intake, it will now be helpful for you to create a “typical day’s menu” that includes hydration and snacks and meals in their ideal sequence.

-It will be extremely helpful for you, as you continue to improve your nutrition based on the unique needs and signals from your own body to map out a typical day of eating and drinking, and now is your opportunity to really fine-tune it and make it as good as you can so you can truly become more physically fit.
+Continue to improve your nutrition based on the unique needs and signals from your own body.
+Map out a typical day of eating and drinking, and now is your opportunity to really fine-tune it and make it as good as you can so you can truly become more physically fit.